thomasgumbricht/git-vcs/_posts/2020/2020-02-18-git-branches.markdown

 ## git merge

-Merging is the _git_ process of joining a bifurcation back into the mainstream.
+Merging is the git process of joining a bifurcation back into the mainstream.
 In our example we have three unique _branches_, a _master_ and the two branch-offs b001 and b002 that bifurcated at the same _commit_ but contain different edits.
 Both b001 and b002 are "ahead of" _master_.
 We need to _merge_ both side branches back into _master_.
-The _merge_ command is at the core of _git_, but also requires some more careful considerations, the [Atlassian Bitbucket reference of git merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge) will probably come in handy.
+The _merge_ command is at the core of git, but also requires some more careful considerations, the [Atlassian Bitbucket reference of git merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge) will probably come in handy.

 ### Fast-Forward merge